shaq31415926/telegram_bot/README.md

 ## Steps
 1. Create a new bot in BotFather
-Instructions can be found here: [https://medium.com/free-code-camp/learn-to-build-your-first-bot-in-telegram-with-python-4c99526765e4](Telegram Bot)
+Instructions can be found here: [Telegram Bot](https://medium.com/free-code-camp/learn-to-build-your-first-bot-in-telegram-with-python-4c99526765e4)

 3. Install the library.